ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-1-1.md

-Chapter 1: Introduction: Importance of Resilience in Sales
+Importance of Resilience in Sales
 ==========================================================

 In this chapter, we will introduce the importance of resilience in sales.
 We will examine how developing resilience can help salespeople overcome challenges and achieve success in a competitive sales environment.